netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>interfaces</b></td>
         <td>[]string</td>
         <td>
-          Interfaces contains the interface names from where flows will be collected.
+          interfaces contains the interface names from where flows will be collected.
 If empty, the agent will fetch all the interfaces in the system, excepting the ones listed in ExcludeInterfaces.
 If an entry is enclosed by slashes (e.g. `/br-/`), it will match as regular expression, otherwise it will be matched as a case-sensitive string.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>logLevel</b></td>
         <td>enum</td>
         <td>
-          LogLevel defines the log level for the NetObserv eBPF Agent<br/>
+          logLevel defines the log level for the NetObserv eBPF Agent<br/>
           <br/>
             <i>Enum</i>: trace, debug, info, warn, error, fatal, panic<br/>
             <i>Default</i>: info<br/>